 Reflecting the success of advertising agencies such as adam&eveDDB and AMV BBDO, the UK is the number two country after the US for creative advertising..(iii).

 The UK is also home to media agency networks of global scale and sophistication, such as MediaCom and PHD, and internationally acclaimed production companies such as Rattling Stick.
 The industry draws from a well-educated and diverse pool of talent.
 More than 60 per cent of the advertising and marketing industry's workforce is educated to at least degree level.
 The UK is a magnet for international talent.

 According to a 2021 Advertising Association report, the UK ad industry exports £11bn of services.
 It also has the largest trade surplus in advertising services across Europe.
 In recent years, UK agencies have helped create effective global branding for the likes of HSBC, Samsung, Virgin Airlines, Hilton Hotels, Audi, Emirates, AUDI, Huawei, and Air New Zealand.

 The culture of UK advertising assigns a high value to delivering effectiveness through creativity.
 The country is home to the advertising world's most rigorous effectiveness competition - the IPA Effectiveness Awards - and has a tradition of developing qualifications and training to encourage knowledge about effectiveness to be shared and put into practice.
-When the Cannes Lions International Advertising Festival introduced an award for creative effectiveness, the UK provided the winner twice in the first three years of the prize.

 (ii) DCMS Statistics